 7. The Kodiak “Trailhead” Pop-Up

-If you’re looking for a permanently mounted pop-up truck camper with extended off-the-grid capabilities, then the Kodiak “Trailhead” by VMI Off-Road is one option you should definitely check out.
+If you’re looking for a chassis-mounted pop-up with extended off-the-grid capabilities, then the Kodiak “Trailhead” by VMI Off-Road is one camper you should definitely check out.
 Built on a factory 2015 RAM 3500 Chassis Cab 4X4 with the 6.7-Liter Cummins Turbo Diesel engine, this camper has a unique floor plan that offers two twin-size beds, one of which converts into a four-person dining area with a premium cherry wood removable table.
 The modern, cutting-edge galley is equipped with a diesel stove, stainless steel sink with hot and cold faucets, a refrigerator with separate freezer door, and a microwave with a convection pizza oven.
 What’s really impressive about this solar-powered rig, is that its equipped with not one but two stainless steel 40-gallon fresh water tanks, and four deep cycle AGM batteries powering a “smart” 2,000-watt inverter/charger.
 VMI Off-Road can also build a Kodiak conversion truck camper with a customer’s truck.
 Company president, Mike Harbick, tells us that a smaller model will soon be coming out for the smaller Toyota Tacoma’s, Nissan Frontiers, and GM trucks.
 We can’t wait to see it.

 8. The Overland Explorer X10 Hard-Side